phivk/gradu.al/content/index.md

 Sometimes you come up with a great idea for a session _during_ the festival.
 Here's your chance to connect with others based on a spontaneous thought, a shared interest, a creative spark, a question or whatever else that inspires you!

 **Submit an idea** or **high five an existing one**.
 When multiple people share your interest, a session can emerge.
-Leave your username of the [MozFest Slack](https://www.mozillafestival.org/en/slack/) and you will be contacted to turn your idea into **a session on the emergent schedule**!
+Leave your username of the [MozFest Slack](https://www.mozillafestival.org/en/slack/) and we'll help you turn your idea into **a session on the emergent schedule**!

+Found a match with others who share your interest?

+<a href="https://pretalx.com/mozfest-2022/cfp?access_code=emergent" target="\_blank" class="inline-block mb-4 text-xl rounded px-4 py-2 no-underline grow shadow-hover text-secondary border-2 border-secondary">Submit a session proposal</a>

 Any questions?
 Join the conversation in the [#emergent-sessions channel](https://app.slack.com/client/T170JCUN6/C01PXSJ9AH0) on the [MozFest Slack](https://www.mozillafestival.org/en/slack/).